YuhwaUniverse/Portfolio/README.md

   #### 4) The reason Braviary has been chosen is because it is the pet I have currently selected in the mobile game I am playing, Pokemon.

- ## 7. Load Testing with Stepping Thread Group in JMeter: Implementation and Analysis
+ ## 7. Load Testing with Stepping Thread Group in JMeter

-  #### 1) This test was conducted using modern and realistic parameters to ensure that it did not cause any excessive load to the URL.
+  #### 1) This test was conducted using modern and realistic parameters to ensure that it did not cause any excessive load to the 3 searching platforms.
-  #### 2) The purpose of this test is to showcase the implementation of the Stepping Thread Group in JMeter, a powerful load testing feature.
+  #### 2) The purpose of this report is to provide an overview of a load testing activity conducted using the Stepping Thread Group feature in Apache JMeter.
-  #### 3) This test aims to demonstrate the ability to gradually increase the number of threads over time, simulating realistic user behavior and load patterns.
+  #### 3) The primary focus of the report is to evaluate the load handling capabilities of three different searching platforms.
   #### 4) The test was conducted under controlled conditions and with a predefined set of test scenarios, which may not fully represent the actual user behavior or the variability of network conditions.